Convergence to Superposition of Boundary Layer, Rarefaction and Shock for the Inflow Problem of the 1D Navier--Stokes Equations: Introduction

 \subsection{Related results}

 We review several previous results related to the asymptotic stability of the initial boundary value problems of the NS system.
 The study on the nonlinear stability for the boundary value problems of the one-dimensional barotropic compressible NS equations was initiated by Matsumura and his collaborators.
 In \cite{MM99} and \cite{MN99}, the impermeable wall problems (that is, $u_-=0$) were treated, where they proved the stability of the outgoing viscous shock and rarefaction waves, respectively.
 For the case of the impermeable wall problem, the asymptotic behaviors of solutions are completely classified into these two cases, and therefore, the stabilities for all the cases are proved.
-The latest paper \cite{HKKL_pre2} revisited the stability of viscous shock wave for the impermeable wall problem by using the method of $a$-contraction with shifts, eliminating the initial condition for an anti-derivative variable.
+A recent paper \cite{HKKL_pre2} revisited the stability of viscous shock wave for the impermeable wall problem by using the method of $a$-contraction with shifts, eliminating the initial condition for an anti-derivative variable.

 On the other hand, the long-time behaviors of the inflow and outflow problems are much more complicated.
 In \cite{M01}, Matsumura completely classified all the asymptotic patterns of the solutions to the inflow and outflow problems according to the left-end state (boundary value) and the right-end state (far-field state).
 As the inflow problem is our main concern, we only review the results on it.
 The studies for the asymptotic behavior of the inflow problem can be further split into two cases: (i) when $U_-\in \Omega_{\textup{sub}}\cup\Gamma_{\textup{trans}}$ or (ii) when $U_-\in \Omega_{\textup{super}}$.
 In the former case, there are thirteen possible asymptotic patterns, which are combinations of the BL solution, rarefaction wave, and the viscous shock waves (See the left of Figure \ref{fig:classification}).

 In \cite{MN01}, the stability of the BL solution (case (1),(6)), the superposition of the BL solution and the 2-rarefaction wave (case (2),(4),(7)), and the superposition of the BL solution with two rarefaction waves (case (9),(11),(12)) are proved.
-These results were improved in \cite{FLWZ14}, where they showed the stability of BL solution with the large initial perturbation.
+These results were improved in \cite{FLWZ14}, where they showed the stability of BL solution with large initial perturbations.
 On the other hand, the cases involving viscous 2-shocks (case (3),(5),(8)) were treated in \cite{HMS03}.
 Therefore, as far as we know, the following two cases remain open:\\

 \begin{enumerate}[(I)] \item The superposition of degenerate BL solution and the viscous 2-shock (case (10)).\\

 \item The superposition of degenerate BL solution, 1-rarefaction, and viscous 2-shock (case (13)).\\ \end{enumerate}